Creating Anticipation for your Final Battle

 Emmit meets the man upstairs and finally learns what he is really saving.

 Wait?
-I thought you said no introducing new material this late in the game.
-This isn’t an 11th-hour twist.
-The man upstairs is thoughtfully foreshadowed and this moment is the answer to a puzzle that has been hinted at through the entire movie.
+I thought you said no introducing new material this late in the game. -The man upstairs isn’t an 11th-hour twist.
+He is thoughtfully foreshadowed and this moment is the answer to a puzzle that has been hinted at through the entire movie.
 Once this happens, those pieces click into place (lego pun) and the entire movie makes sense.
 (And yes, I’m being intentionally vague for those who have not seen this movie, and if you haven’t, Go Do It Now.
 Watch it the first time to enjoy it and then again to analyze the plot structure, characterization, etc.)

 What to do